weiserlab/ambuj/teaching.md

 # Teaching

-I have been involved with teaching of the following courses:
+I have been involved in teaching of the following courses:

 ## Fall Semester 2022 (National University of Singapore)